Cetacean Research in B.C.

 Strawberry Isle Marine Research Society is a registered charity based in Clayoquot Sound on the west coast of Vancouver Island.
 They conduct research on marine eocsystems in Clayoquot Sound, establish long-term monitoring of marine life in the area, promote public awareness of marine life, and encourage public involvement.
 Their Build-A-Whale program is an interactive program where students assist in the construction of the skeleton of an offshore killer whale.

 In partnership with the Heiltsuk First Nation, Pacific Wild has installed six hydrophone stations to monitor changes in ambient noise and evaluate potential effects of increased vessel traffic within the Great Bear Rainforest marine areas.
-The hydrophones are also used to track movements and activities of cetaceans in the area.
+The hydrophones are also used to track the movements and activities of cetaceans in the area.